Perth Amboy High School: Demographics

 PAHS is 91% Hispanic, 5.9% Black, 2.5% White, and 0.4% Asian.
 Most of the students belong to working class families.
 68% of the students participate in the free or reduced price lunch program.
 71% of the school speaks Spanish in their homes while another 1% speaks another language that isn't English at home, mainly Portuguese, Polish, Vietnamese, or Cantonese.
 There are also limited English proficient (LEP) students, who compose 15% of the school.
 Limited English Proficient students cannot speak, read, or write in English and are placed in "bilingual" classes.

-The average class size is 22 students, excluding special education.
-The school's ratio of students to computers is 12 to 1 meanwhile the state average is 4 to 1.
+The average class size is 24 students, with Special Education courses meeting state standards.
+The school's ratio of students to computers is 1 to 1 meanwhile the state average is 4 to 1.
 The school day is longer than the state average.
 The instructional time is 7 hours whereas the state average is 5 hours and 52 minutes.